subutai-io/peer-os/management/Readme.md

 # Subutai Social repository

-This repository containes source code of Subutai Social Console Project.
+This repository contains source code of Subutai Social Console Project.
-This is a multi-module maven Java project.
+This is a multi-module Maven Java project.

 ## Building the project

 ###Prerequisites

 To build the project, you need to have the following tools:

 - Oracle JDK 7 or later

   [Download Page (JDK 8)](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)